 3. Detached vs. personal ad experience

-In the below example you can see how some of our own clients have used our Creative Automation platform to adapt their content and create a personalized experience for their potential customers.
+In the below example you can see how some of our own clients have used our Creative Automation platform to adapt their content and create a personalised experience for their potential customers.

-> Scale your marketing campaigns to reach a global audience in a personalized way
+> Scale your marketing campaigns to reach a global audience in a personalised way

 To avoid getting lost in your multiple creative campaigns and your growing audience, you need to make the ultimate shift from manual to automated production.
 Creative Automation can make their distribution to a wider, global audience easier and more effective, so you can focus on staying creative.